Melissa Forrester, President

 Paul was recruited as an EVVPA volunteer while attending an aviation event at Falcon Field.
 In his four years of volunteering with EVVPA, Paul has taken on many volunteer roles and chores.
 He was elected to serve on the Board of Trustees in 2016.
 Also beginning in 2016, he served as Co-Chair of the Parade Committee.
 He has agreed to continue this role for the 2017 Parade.

 Paul is an Instructor Pilot and management/systems consultant for CAE Oxford Aviation Academy in Mesa.
-His other volunteer activities have included: U.S. Navy League (VP Naval Operations and The Commemorative Air Force (XO – Executive Officer, Air Show planning).
+His other volunteer activities have included: U.S. Navy League (VP Naval Operations) and The Commemorative Air Force (XO – Executive Officer, Air Show planning, fund raising).
 When asked why he is involved with the EVVPA, he put it simply: “To serve…especially military personnel and their families; to recognize and celebrate service personnel sacrifices.”

 A founding member of the organization, Sylvia has been with the EVVPA since 2006.
 She has served in almost every position including: Treasurer, Trustee, Member, Volunteer Coordinator — whatever is needed: photographer, historian, information booth coordinator at community events, fundraiser, and volunteer recruitment opportunities.